Anton Ažbe: Personality

 The oddly shaped and expensively (if not tastelessly) dressed schoolmaster, slowly walking with a cane and always smoking, became a target of tabloids and cartoonists.
 Boys taunted him on the streets, shouting "Atzpe!
 Atzpe!" (incorrectly pronouncing Slovenian Ažbe in German).
 Ažbe's own German was not perfect either; he, particularly, abused the word nähmlich ("namely", "that is...") and was called "Professor Nähmlich".
-He normally spoke German in Munich but used Slovenian language in a Slavic company.
+He normally spoke German in Munich but used Slovenian in a Slavic company.

 Ažbe never had a proper home, sleeping on an untidy sofa in a workshop filled with his students' paintings.

 He always painted in his studio and never ventured into open-air painting.
 Ažbe frequently spoke of his planned future masterpieces, none of which moved past the sketch stage.
 He left Munich only once, visiting Venice in 1897; otherwise, his life revolved between the school and local pubs.
 Their owners regularly allowed a drunken Ažbe to sleep on their premises.
 With age he became more and more sedentary and replaced his daily walkouts with a circle ride on a tram.

 Ažbe maintained ties with brother Alois but eventually severed all contacts after Alois' savvy wife reprimanded Anton for wasting too many matches lighting his cigars.
 The housewife's frugality was completely alien to Ažbe, who never hesitated offering free tuition to students in need and lending them cash.
 An obituary noted that "he was a man of almost proverbial modesty... one of the most original and best-known personalities of Munich."